TL;DR

 - Click on “Add” to incorporate the tag in your listing.

 Use relevant keywords that accurately describe your item.
-This helps attract the right audience and improve your sales chances.
+This helps attract the right audience and improve your chances of making a sale.

 Some sellers have reported that the tag field has been missing for them since late 2024.
 Apparently, the limit and availability vary by account type and region.